-- 4.15.
+- 3.23.
 Harlow forms part of the Harlow and Gilston Garden Town (HGGT) which comprises new and existing communities in and around Harlow.
 Set in attractive countryside, with transformative investment in transport and community infrastructure, new Garden Communities to the east, west and south and new villages to the north will be established.
-The partnership authorities of Harlow, East Hertfordshire and Epping Forest District Councils and Hertfordshire and Essex County Councils are working together to deliver the vision for the HGGT. - 4.16.
-This HGGT vision, amongst a range of things, will ensure that the HGGT includes GI that supports a variety of uses, has spaces for food production, provides a good range of active leisure facilities and is biodiverse.
+The partnership authorities of Harlow, East Hertfordshire and Epping Forest District Councils and Hertfordshire and Essex County Councils are working together to deliver the vision for the HGGT. - 3.24.
+This HGGT vision, amongst a range of things, will ensure that the Garden Town includes GI that supports a variety of uses, has spaces for food production, provides a good range of active leisure facilities and is biodiverse.
 At the heart of the vision is the necessity for long term management and stewardship of facilities/spaces in order for them to remain sustainable.
 The vision sets out overarching principles for the delivery of the HGGT, including spatial considerations for landscaping, GI and biodiversity.
 These principles have been considered as part of the development of this SPD.
-The Vision was endorsed by Harlow Council as a material consideration. - 4.17.
-The HGGT Design Guide has been produced to support the HGGT Vision, and sets out the expectations and aspirations for the delivery of high quality and sustainable developments in the Garden Town.
+The Vision was endorsed by Harlow Council as a material consideration. - 3.25.
+The HGGT Design Guide supports the HGGT Vision and sets out the expectations and aspirations for the delivery of high quality and sustainable developments in the Garden Town.
 The Design Guide is aimed at those involved in the delivery of developments within the Garden Town, including in the context of the growth and regeneration of the new Garden Communities and Harlow Town Centre.
-The Design Guide was endorsed by Harlow Council as a material consideration. - 4.18.
-The HGGT have also developed a Sustainability Guidance and Checklist.
-The guidance provides practical and technical guidance on how to apply sustainability indicators and policies (environmental, social, and economic) in the HGGT Vision and partner authorities Plans to new major developments in the Garden Town.
+The Design Guide was endorsed by Harlow Council as a material consideration. - 3.26.
+The HGGT has also developed a Sustainability Guidance and Checklist.
+The guidance provides practical and technical guidance on how to apply sustainability indicators and policies into new major developments in the Garden Town.
 This will help applicants meet the Garden Town goals of becoming net zero-carbon by 2030, and, to build strong and integrated communities across new and existing places.